flyinprogrammer/pullhashi/README.md

 Vagrant is all Ruby, and their packaging and releasing of it make the [JSON](https://releases.hashicorp.com/index.json) all different and weird.
 If someone wants to submit a PR I would gladly review it.

+# TODO

+- `docker-base` zip contains a `bin` directory, we should flatten that or drop support.
+- can probably drop support for `docker-basetool` and `otto`.